feihong/shu/README.md

 pip install virtualenvwrapper
 mkvirtualenv --python=`which python3` shu
-pip install -r requirements.txt python setup.py develop
+pip install -r requirements.txt python setup.py develop     # install the shu module but link to this directory
 ```

 ## Instructions

 To make an ebook, look at the programs in the example directory and copy the one most similar to what you want to do.
-Use the [Firefinder add-on for Firefox](https://addons.mozilla.org/en-US/firefox/addon/firefinder-for-firebug/) to preview what elements will get picked up your CSS selectors.
+Use the [Firefinder add-on for Firefox](https://addons.mozilla.org/en-US/firefox/addon/firefinder-for-firebug/) to preview what elements will get picked up by your CSS selectors.